Carbon Taxes

 British Columbia Carbon Tax (www.bcbudget.gov.bc.ca/2008/backgrounders/backgrounder_carbon_tax.htm)

-British Columbia’s 2008 budget includes the first revenue neutral carbon tax in North America (Litman, 2008).
+The Canadian province of British Columbia was a first-mover in the field of carbon pricing in the transport sector in North America (Sodero 2009).
+British Columbia’s 2008 budget includes the first revenue neutral carbon tax in North America (Litman 2009).
 It starts 1 July 2008 at $10 per tonne of carbon in 2008, and increases $5 per tonne annually for at least four years.
 Table 5 illustrates tax rates for various fuels.
 Revenues are returned to individuals and businesses through various tax cuts and rebates, including a $100 per resident Climate Action Dividend distributed June 2008, and special rebates for low income households.

 Table 5 British Columbia Carbon Tax Rates For Various Fuels